ErycTheGreat/eryc.my.id-asset/README.md

 ## Support the Build

-If you find this approach useful, interesting, or completely insane:
+If you find this approach useful, interesting, or completely useless:

 - Share the project
 - Bookmark the live site

-Have a great day.

 ---